jmbegley82/clab/README.txt

 Basic Types:
 ============
 Atom     - one does not typically use this class directly, but it is useful to
              cast derived classes as Atoms to pass them around Node     - Atoms which store other Atoms; can be nested to create hierarchical object trees
-Notype - this internal-use-only Atom is created in error conditions; when an
+FastNode - Like Node, but use a C-style array of pointers to hold Atoms and
-           Atom attempts to Dereference another Atom that isn't accessible to it, a Notype is created whose Identity (and only relevant data) is the text string of the inaccessible Atom.
+             has a limited size (which can be adjusted dynamically) Notype   - this internal-use-only Atom is created in error conditions; when an Atom attempts to Dereference another Atom that isn't accessible to it, a Notype is created whose Identity (and only relevant data) is the text string of the inaccessible Atom.
 Notypes are also created when a Atom can't be _Interpreted due to eg. incompatibility.

 Standard Data Types: